 Also if the parties intend to incorporate some terms of a standard form contract (e.g. FIDIC) into the LOI, this should be clearly expressed.

-The above list however is non-exhaustive.
+The above list, however, is non-exhaustive.
 It should be borne in mind that whether a LOI is binding or non-binding, will depend on the specific project it relates to, the exact scope of works, and the agreed terms between the parties.
-Yet certainty of key terms and intention of the parties are essential to achieve the intended legal outcome and for a LOI to be binding.
+Yet certainty of key terms and intention of the parties are essential to achieving the intended legal outcome and for a LOI to be binding.

 It remains to be witnessed how UAE courts would explore in detail the nature of a LOI in respect of its enforceability.
 However, the relevant law and the analysis of the case laws demonstrate that for a LOI to be binding, it should clearly reflect the agreement of the parties to enter into a binding agreement by incorporating all essential rights and obligations.
 A carefully worded LOI is the key to better chances of success of LOI’s enforceability.